 A rebranding request doesn’t always mean the site is in for a complete overhaul.
-Nevertheless, there’s a lot of work that goes into any of these requests, no matter how minor they may seem at the outset.
+Nevertheless, there’s a lot of work that goes into any of these projects, no matter how minor they may seem at the outset.

-Your goal is two-fold here: to get a rebranded website up quickly for your client (because there’s nothing worse than being unhappy with the current state of your business) and to do so with little interruption to the visitors’ experience.
+Your goal is two-fold here: to get a rebranded website up quickly for your client (because there’s nothing worse than being unhappy with the current state of your business), and to do so with little interruption to the visitors’ experience.

 If you plan accordingly and use the right tools, you’ll have your clients’ rebranded site up and running in no time, ready to greet customers with a polished, cohesive look that runs without any hiccups.